LiMaoUM/LiMaoUM.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Facts are stubborn, but statistics are more pliable."
+subtitle: Facts are stubborn, but statistics are more pliable.

 profile:
   align: right